jeffreywallphd/AutoProphet/django_backend/README.md

     DATABASE_PORT=3306
 - Change those dummy values with the actual values.

-4. Now, make sure your file location in your terminal is ...\AutoProphet\django_backend> then start hitting below commands one by one:
+4. Now, make sure your file location in your terminal is ...\OpenFinAL\django_backend> then start hitting below commands one by one:
 - python manage.py makemigrations
 - python manage.py migrate
 - python manage.py runserver